 Quantitative Research is mostly used in the field of natural and social science

-When the purpose of your quantitative study is to identify frequency or trends, descriptive research is a good option.
+When your purpose is to identify frequency or trends, descriptive research is a good option.
 It is mostly useful when you need to understand ‘how’, ‘when’, and ‘where’ something happened before you can dive into the ‘why’.
 Marketers can only observe and examine the variables and not manipulate them.

-Methods used to collect data for Descriptive Research are – Survey, Observation, and Case Studies.
+Methods used to collect data for Descriptive Research are – Surveys, Observation, and Case Studies.

 Experimental Research involves two sets of variables and tries to establish a cause-effect relationship among the variables.
 As a researcher, you can manipulate all variables except one called the dependent variable.
 The independent variable is manipulated in order to gauge the effect it has on the dependent variable.

-Correlational Research is the type of quantitative research that includes finding a relationship between two or more variables.
+Correlation Research includes finding a relationship between two or more variables.
 It observes the impact one variable has on the other and the changes that occur.
-The purpose of correlational research in a quantitative study is to find trends and patterns between the variables.
+The purpose of Correlation research is to find trends and patterns between the variables.
 In this research, the researcher does not control any of the factors.

-The aim to conduct survey research is to understand the desire, needs, preferences, and behavior of the target market.
+The aim of conducting survey research is to understand the desire, needs, preferences, and behavior of the target market.
 Researchers ask questions that help them identify their target audience or to receive feedback from the customers.